JAYMACKITY/studier/README.md

 - 📱 Mobile + desktop responsive

 ## Getting Started

-1. Open `index.html` in your web browser
+1. Start adding tasks and earning XP!
-2. Start adding tasks and earning XP!
+2. Your progress is automatically saved locally in your browser
-3. Your progress is automatically saved locally in your browser
+3. Enjoy a reimagined way of productivity!

 ## XP System